 There are tons of talent and modeling agencies across the globe.
 Deciding which one suits your needs best can be overwhelming.
 Before attending a random casting call or cold calling, do your research:

 What percentage do they earn?
 Most modeling agencies take the standard 20% to 30%.
-Find out what that pays for.
+Find out what your fees to the agency covers.
 Is this rate negotiable depending on how much your agent promotes you?

 Is this modeling agency near you?
 If you live in a rural area and this agency is located in a major city, are you comfortable with traveling to casting calls, go-sees and meetings?